 Relying solely on annual appraisals has long been a thing of the past.
 The most effective performance management systems ensure that regular appraisals are a fundamental aspect of their management processes.

-Asking the right performance check-in questions can help to maximize productivity and identify clear obstacles towards employees’ goals, as well as improving manager-employee relationships and offering an opportunity for creative input.
+Asking the right performance check-in questions can help to maximize productivity and identify clear obstacles towards employees’ goals, as well as improve manager-employee relationships and offer an opportunity for creative input.

 Catching up and rapport

 A recent survey from Gallup revealed that employees whose managers are more approachable are more likely to be engaged, so if you begin your check-in meeting in the spirit of friendliness the chances are you’ll be getting off on the right foot.
 Start by asking:

 - How was your weekend?

 - Is there anything on your mind at the moment?

 - What are your main priorities for the week/month?